 In general, the following types of information should be excluded from non-disclosure agreements:

-- Independent Development – Information independently developed by each party.
+- Independent Development – Each party independently develops information.

 - Permitted Disclosure – The NDA can permit the receiving party to disclose information to certain third parties, like CPAs or attorneys.